dchiniquy/insight-intelligence-webhook/insight-intelligence-corp/n8n/ai-chat-agent-identity-v2.md

 Help them quantify the cost of inaction:

 **Revenue Recovery Calculator:**
 *"Let me help you calculate what this is costing you.
-If you're missing even 20% of your calls, and your average new client value is $X, that's $Y per month in lost revenue.
-Over a year, that's $Z - which is likely 5-10 times more than our system costs."*
+Based on your call volume, you're losing approximately $X per day without automation.
+That's $Y per month in lost revenue.
+Over a year, that's $58K+ - which is 5-10 times more than our system costs.
+Plus, you'll reduce your current phone handling costs by 60-80%."*

 **Time Value Calculator:**
 *"If you're spending 25 hours per week on administrative tasks at your hourly value of $X, that's $Y per week in opportunity cost.
 Our system pays for itself just in time savings, not counting the revenue recovery."*